DennisSchulmeister/SynthExperiments/Puredata/README.md

  * `main.pd`: Full version including a user interface built with PD (wraps `main1.pd`)
  * `main1.pd`: The synthesizer without UI but with preset management (wraps `main2.pd`)
- * `main2.pd`: The core synthesizer engine without UI and no preset management
+ * `main2.pd`: The core synthesizer engine without UI or preset management

 On Desktop you usually want to run `main.pd` but on headless devices (e.g.
 Raspberry Pi hidden in a custom case) running `main1.pd` may save CPU cycles.